fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

     </service>

 The main service used to display a menu is ``::fwGui::IMenuSrv``.
 The service ``::gui::aspect::DefaultMenuSrv`` is the default implementation.
-Every backend must provide his own implementation of this service.
+Every backend must provide its own implementation of this service.

 The configuration is used to associate an action name and the service performing the action.
-An action can be configured with a shortcut, a style (default, check, radio) and/or an icon .
-Several special action can also be specified (QUIT, ABOUT, aso.).
+An action can be configured with a shortcut, a style (default, check, radio) and/or an icon.
+Several special actions can also be specified (QUIT, ABOUT, aso.).

 .. code:: xml